privatenumber/link/README.md

 2. Install the tarball

-	In the project where you want to link the package, install the tarball created in _Step 1_.
+	In the current project, install the tarball created in _Step 1_.
 Replace `<target-tarball-path>` with the path to the tarball:

 	```sh
 	npm install --no-save <target-tarball-path>